artemave/artemave.github.com/_posts/2015-10-06-developing-in-linux-on-osx.md

 - Install [Packer](https://www.packer.io/docs/installation.html), [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://docs.vagrantup.com/v1/installation/)
 - `git clone https://github.com/artemave/vagrant-boxes.git && cd vagrant-boxes`
 - `cd packer && packer build --only=virtualbox-iso -var 'DISK_SIZE=102400' ubuntu-15.04-server-amd64.json; cd ..` (disk size is in megabytes)
-- `vagrant box add ./builds/virtualbox/ubuntu-15.04-server-amd64_virtualbox.box`
+- `vagrant box add --name 'ubuntu-15.04-server-amd64' ./builds/virtualbox/ubuntu-15.04-server-amd64_virtualbox.box`
 - `vagrant up`
+- `vagrant ssh`

+Provision script will create a user account on the vm with the same name as the user on the host machine you're running `vagrant up` from.
+Following Vagrant convention, the password is 'vagrant'.

-By default VM is set to have 6GB of ram.
+The default RAM size is set to 8gb.
 You can adjust this in `Vagrantfile`.
+Then `vagrant reload`.

 To get host/guest clipboard integration, install [XQuartz](http://xquartz.macosforge.org/landing/), set the pasteboard settings to look like this: